7 Best Renters Insurance Companies in Iowa 2025

 According to Nationwide, the average cost of Iowa renters insurance is just $9 per month or $94 per year, putting it well below the state and national averages.

-Of course, you’ll need to keep in mind that if you add riders or live in a high-risk area, your premium may be higher than the average.
+Of course, you’ll need to remember that your premium may be higher than the average if you add riders or live in a high-risk area.

 Nationwide Renters Insurance Pros & Cons